devvictrix/py-pixel-bot/docs/adrs/ADR-006-Concurrency-Model-for-Real-time-Monitoring-Loop.md

 ## Context and Problem Statement

-The tool's core bot runtime involves a continuous loop: Capture -> Analyze -> Evaluate Rules -> Act.
+The tool's (Mark-I) core bot runtime involves a continuous loop: Capture -> Analyze -> Evaluate Rules -> Act.
 This loop, managed by `MainController`, runs repeatedly at a user-configurable rate (FPS/interval).
 If this loop were to run in the main application thread, it would block any other interactions.
 Specifically:
 1. For the CLI `run` command, the main thread needs to remain responsive to signals like `Ctrl+C` for graceful shutdown.
 2. If, in the future, a GUI provides a "Start/Stop Bot" button for a loaded profile (distinct from the GUI *editor*), the GUI event loop must not freeze while the bot is running.